D. Betsy McCoach

 McCoach, D. B. & Adelson, J. (2010).
 Dealing with dependence (Part I): Understanding the effects of Clustered Data.
 Gifted Child Quarterly, 54, 152-155.
 DOI: 10.1177/0016986210363076

-McCoach, D. B. (in press).
+McCoach, D. B. (2018).
 Multilevel modeling.
 In G. R. Hancock & R. O. Mueller (Eds.)
 The reviewer’s guide to quantitative methods in the social sciences (Revised).
 New York: Routledge.

-McCoach, D. B., & Rambo, K. (in press).
+McCoach, D. B., & Rambo, K. (2018).
 Issues in the analysis of change.
 In C. Secolsky (Ed.)
 Handbook of measurement, assessment, and evaluation in higher education (Second edition).